-When a Chapter 7 bankruptcy is filed, the business (the “debtor”) almost always stops operating.
-The Chapter 7 trustee takes over control of the debtor’s assets (its “estate”) and liquidates them for the benefit of creditors.
+When a chapter 7 bankruptcy is filed, the business (the “debtor”) almost always stops operating.
+The chapter 7 trustee takes over control of the debtor’s assets (its “estate”) and liquidates them for the benefit of creditors.

 Many times, however, a business is worth far more if it can be sold as a going concern.
-That requires the business to continue operating in bankruptcy, and that can be achieved in a Chapter 11 bankruptcy, in which the debtor becomes a Debtor-in-Possession (DIP) (rather than a trustee being appointed).
+That requires the business to continue operating in bankruptcy, and that can be achieved in a chapter 11 bankruptcy, in which the debtor becomes a debtor-in-possession (DIP) (rather than a trustee being appointed).

 The DIP may have negotiated a sale with a purchaser prior to bankruptcy but the buyer wanted the free and clear protections under 363(f).
-Filing Chapter 11 would allow the DIP and the purchaser to complete the sale free and clear if the provisions of section 363(f) are met.
+Filing chapter 11 would allow the DIP and the purchaser to complete the sale free and clear if the provisions of section 363(f) are met.

 The debtor may want to sell the business as a going concern.
 To certain purchasers, a going concern business will be worth more than a business that has stopped operating.
-Because the DIP retains control in Chapter 11, the business can keep operating as it had been prior to the bankruptcy, thus preserving its going concern value.
+Because the DIP retains control in chapter 11, the business can keep operating as it had been prior to the bankruptcy, thus preserving its going concern value.

-In short, the debtor in its business judgment may find that liquidation under Chapter 11 provides more benefits than liquidation under Chapter 7.[Editor’s Note: This 90 Second Lesson is part of our irregular series in which we answer readers’ questions.
-If you have a question, submit it to email@example.com and we will try to answer it.
+In short, the debtor in its business judgment may find that liquidation under chapter 11 provides more benefits than liquidation under chapter 7.

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
 They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.

 Not Necessarily Free and Clear: Purchasing Real Estate Property in a Section 363 Sale

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.